-For several years, the SQMA and SIQ have been conducting a research project where we have studied in a case study how the procurement of elderly care could be improved by using quality models.
+For several years, SQMA and SIQ have been conducting a research project in which we have studied in a case study how the procurement of elderly care could be improved by using quality models.

 Public procurement is often still based on price, although quality is now a key criterion in procurement.
 There is a strong need for a model with practices that promote dynamic quality with leadership that drives a culture of improvement.
 One possible such approach to public procurement is to start with a quality model that drives that culture.